orlando-code/coralshift/README.md

 This three-month research project will aim to answer the how, when, and why this migration will occur by creating a predictive model of reef presence using oceanographic, land use, and coastal topographic data.

 ### Contributing

+# Thanks for your interest in contributing!

+This project contributes towards my current Master of Research degree, as part of my 1+3 course with the [AI4ER CDT](https://ai4er-cdt.esc.cam.ac.uk/).
+As such, there isn't an opportunity to contribute directly.
+However, it is likely that my future PhD will be in an highly-related area.

+If this research interests you – if you have any questions, suggestions, or comments – please do get in touch!
+My website and contacts can be accessed [here](https://orlando-code.github.io/).
+I am always happy to learn from others, or hear about potential future collaborations.

+**Happy reading!**

-This project forms an assessed component of the Master of Research certificate as part of the Artificial Intelligence for the study of Environmental Risks (AI4ER) CDT at the University of Cambridge.
+This project forms an assessed component of the Master of Research certificate as part of the Artificial Intelligence for the study of Environmental Risks ([AI4ER]((https://ai4er-cdt.esc.cam.ac.uk/)) CDT at the University of Cambridge.
 There is therefore no direct opportunity for collaboration.
-It will, however, be developed further as a major component of my PhD – so please do get in touch about the possibility of future collaboration, or with any other feedback!
+If this research interests you – if you have any questions, suggestions, or comments – please do get in touch.
+My website and contacts can be accessed [here](https://orlando-code.github.io/).
+I am always happy to learn from others, or hear about potential future collaborations.

 ### License
 This repository and associated code is governed by a Mozilla Public License 2.0 license.
 Please see the LICENSE.md file in the main repo folder for more information.